julianxhokaxhiu/FF78Launcher/README.md

 For a full list of supported game launchers, see [this list](https://github.com/julianxhokaxhiu/FF78Launcher/blob/master/src/winmain.cpp#L23-L37)

+## How to launch the Chocobo exe

+If you want to launch the chocobo exe while using this custom launcher, please set the `launch_chocobo` flag to `true` in the [`FF78Launcher.toml`](misc/FF78Launcher.toml) config file.
+When you want to launch back the game, set back the `launch_chocobo` flag to `false`.

 ## Known issues

 - Controller settings are not inherited from the official launcher